 Gaviota Coast Plan ~ Planning & Development, Long Range Planning (LRP) is preparing a Gaviota Coast Plan.
-The LRP states goals for the proposed Gaviota Plan would include policies supporting agricultural stewardship and protecting significant coastal resources.
-Where needed, LRP plans to develop new resource-protection policies and design standards appropriate for the rural character of the Gaviota Coast.
-The design standards would address size, bulk, scale, and visual impact of new development along the Coast.
-LRP states that it would plan for additional coastal access, a coastal trail, and connector trails into Los Padres National Forest.
-The Plan is estimated to be completed in 2016, with a Board of Supervisors hearing in winter of 2015/2016.
-Coastal Commission certification process would start in fall of 2016.
+Goals for the proposed Gaviota Plan include: (1) policies supporting agricultural stewardship and protecting significant coastal resources; (2) new resource-protection policies and design standards appropriate for the rural character of the Gaviota Coast; and (3) policies supporting coastal access, a coastal trail, and connector trails into Los Padres National Forest.
+The Planning Commission finished its recommendation on the plan September 19, 2016.
+The Plan is scheduled for Board of Supervisors adoption hearings in November 2016.
+The Coastal Commission certification process is anticipated to start in spring of 2017.
 The 2010, 2011 and 2012 grants have been expended.
-The remaining balance on the 2013 grant is \$30,876 as of September 2015.
+The remaining balance on the 2013 grant is \$30,876 as of September 2016.